QuotaClub

 60% of the work·The goal: Build a target list good enough that the rest of the playbook has a chance.

-What top performers do differently: They flip the SDR ratio.
+What to review in your own process: They flip the SDR ratio.
 Most SDRs spend 80% of their time on the call and the email and 20% on the list.
 Top performers spend 60% on the list, 40% on activity.
 Bad list, no playbook saves you.

 Before you write a single email or pick up the phone, your list needs to clear three filters.
 The ICP filter, the persona filter, and the trigger filter.
 If an account doesn’t pass all three, drop it.
 It’s noise.